Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

 The parallel LLLL algorithms of Harris \cite{harris-llll} and Harris \& Srinivasan \cite{harris-srin-perm} overcome these hurdles to a limited extent.
 However they still suffer from a number of shortcomings.
 Although they run in polylogarithmic time, the exponent is quite high (and is not computed explicitly).
-They also require additional special structure in the bad-events, such as having the variable probabilities bounded away from one or that having bad-events involving a polylogarithmic number of variables.
+They also require additional structure, such as having bad-events which involve a polylogarithmic number of variables.
 Finally, and perhaps most seriously, these algorithms are highly tailored to a single probability space.
 They are reminiscent of the situation for LLL algorithms before the framework of Harvey \& Vondr\'{a}k \cite{harvey}: specialized algorithms with ad-hoc analysis.